oriuminc/secondlevel/tmp/docs/build-description.md

 Summary
 -------

-This job will be triggered on every commit to the develop branch on GitHub, rebuilding the site and pushing changes to the Acquia repo.
+This job will be triggered on every commit to the develop branch on GitHub, rebuilding the site.

 ### Notes